-Noko Baby Holiday Dresses for baby and girls in soft corduroy and elegant velvet.
+Noko Baby Easter Holiday Dresses for baby and girls.
+Pretty spring party dresses in bright colors and graphic prints.

 spaceNoko Baby is Japanese inspired baby clothes with a modern appeal.
 The designs borrow elements from traditional Japanese silhouettes, done in contrasting colors to reflect the hues of a kimono, obi and the diverse colors in nature.
 They are inspired by an authentic Japanese fabric called tenugui.
 This beautifully hand printed fabric has been made in Japan for over 1000 years with 1001 uses.
 Farmers use it as a work cloth, Kabuki actors as business cards.
 Sushi chefs wear it as head scarves but not until now has it is been worn as dresses, play-clothes and accessories for baby girls.
 Noko clothing is fun yet sophisticated, with a nod to tradition but looking fresh and new with universal appeal.